w3techh/ob-screenshot/README.md

 A lightweight application for quickly taking screenshots in OpenBox.

 Tk and Qt variants available.
+Run `clip.py` to copy a screenshot to your clipboard, making it ready for immediate use.

 ## 🚀 Features
 - Easy screenshot capture with selection mode